 Three months ended March 31,

-2024 2023
+2 025 2024

 Interest cost \$ 6 \$ 6

-Amortization of prior service credit (7) (31)
+Amortization of prior service credit - (7)

 Amortization of net gain (1) (1)

-Net periodic benefit \$ (2) \$ (26)
+Net periodic expense (benefit) \$ 5 \$ (2)

-All components of net periodic (benefit) expense other than service cost are presented within other expense (income), net in the Company's condensed consolidated statements of income.
+All components of net periodic expense (benefit) other than service cost are presented within other expense (income), net in the Company's condensed consolidated statements of (loss) income.

-15. Commitments and Contingent Liabilities:
+14. Commitments and Contingent Liabilities:

 There is a risk of environmental impact in the Company's manufacturing operations.
 The Company's environmental policies and practices are designed to comply with existing laws and regulations and to minimize the possibility of significant environmental impact.
 The Company is also subject to various other lawsuits and claims with respect to matters such as governmental regulations, labor and other actions arising out of the normal course of business.
 All claims that are probable and reasonably estimable have been accrued for in the Company's condensed consolidated financial statements.
-When these matters are ultimately concluded and determined, the Company believes that there will be no material adverse effect on its consolidated financial position, results of operations or liquidity.
+When these matters are ultimately concluded and determined, the Company believes that there will be no material adverse effect on its condensed consolidated financial position, results of operations or liquidity.

-16. Related Party Transactions:
+15. Related Party Transactions: